Anamorphic Cinema Design Guide

 YOUR PROJECTOR THROW DISTANCE AND SCREEN WIDTH

 - Paladin DCR?
 The distance from screen to projector should be at least 1.4 times your screen width to get the beam through the lens and to minimize edge distortion.
-At 1.4 you will need a screen border of about 0.004 times your screen width to mask edge distortion.
+At 1.4 you will need a screen border of about 0.006 times your width diagonal to mask edge distortion.
 This decreases as the ratio goes up.
 At about 1.8:1 you’ll only need a sliver.
-The Paladin DCR works great from about 12 – 35 feet throw distance.
+The Paladin DCR works great from about 12 – 36 feet throw distance.

-- Paladin and Phoenix?
+- Paladin?
 The distance from screen to projector should be at least 1.6 times your screen width to get the beam through the lens and to minimize edge distortion.
-At 1.6 you will need a screen border of about 0.004 times your screen width to mask edge distortion.
+At 1.6 you will need a screen border of about 0.006 times your screen width to mask edge distortion.
 This decreases as the ratio goes up.
 At about 2.0 you’ll only need a sliver.
-The Paladin works great from about 12 – 35 feet throw distance.
-The Phoenix range is about 12 – 25 feet.
+The Paladin works great from about 12 – 36 feet throw distance.

 YOUR PROJECTOR LOCATION